 The way in which we gather and process personal data relating to all employees and external parties with whom we are in contact complies with data protection regulations with the sole aim of meeting the intended purposes.

 Every WACKER employee who records, uses or processes personal data must always ask themselves whether this data is indeed necessary and has to be stored and if so, for how long.
-We must all undertake to ensure that no infringements of privacy law occur.
+All employees are obliged to ensure that no infringements of privacy law occur.
 Even before the GDPR took effect, we had introduced mechanisms to ensure compliance with existing data protection legislation.

-A mandatory online data protection course for employees was introduced in in 2018.
-Employees who work in particularly affected departments are given additional individual training.
+Our employees undergo mandatory online training on data protection.
+We provide additional individual training in particularly affected departments.
 Our Compliance Regulation now contains a supplement that describes the main aspects of the GDPR.

 Information about the GDPR is available on our website and on our intranet.
-We use a film – which can be viewed on our internal video portal – to sensitize employees groupwide about the proper conduct to adopt when dealing with internal or external questions to do with data protection.
+We use a film – which can be viewed on our intranet – to sensitize employees groupwide about the proper conduct to adopt when dealing with internal or external questions to do with data protection.

 There were no justified complaints relating to the violation of customers’ privacy or the loss of customer data during the reporting period.